-Grainger House is located in Cradley Heath in Birmingham.
+Grainger House is located in Cradley Heath, Birmingham.
 This spacious, modern building contains 17 contemporary studio flats, two communal kitchens, a lounge and an activity area.

-As with all of our services, our residents benefit from ‘The Northern Healthcare model of enhanced supported living’, with 24/7 support onsite and clinical input from a Registered Mental Health Nurse and Occupational Therapist.Make an enquiry
+As with all of our services, our residents benefit from ‘The Northern Healthcare model of supported living’, with 24/7 support onsite and clinical input from our multi-disciplinary team.Make an enquiry

 All areas of our home are comfortable and friendly, and you have a choice of sociable or quiet communal spaces to relax with each other or welcome family and friends.